will14smith/db/README.md

 - EXPLAIN
 - MVCC (multi-version concurrency control, initial start for ACID)

+### TODO

+- Store schema in the heap
+- Merge index into the heap (one file per table)
+- Support joins

 ### Unsupported

 - DDL (table schemas are defined through code)